-A stunning, unforgettable performance will be created by a team of internationally renowned, award-winning Maine theater artists.
+A stunning, unforgettable performance will be created by a team of internationally renowned, award-winning Maine theater artists, led by Director and Lighting Designer Chris Akerlind.
 Maine’s aesthetic as a DIY, ‘down home’, ingenious, make-do, stick-together-in-hard-times culture, will be married with 21st century technology.
 The tenuous balance between the natural world’s persistent resilience and its increasing fragility creates a sharp narrative tension.
 Maine’s ‘all-in-together’ sensibility makes community participants an essential presence.
-Beginning with the pounding beat of a Wabanaki 46” drum, a Passamaquoddy elder will offer a prayer of thanks, only to be interrupted by Atticus, a 75-year-old English/Irish Mainer pushing a lawnmower along a rolled-out strip of sod.
-An original score creates music for puppets of Maine’s endangered species – Salmon, Sturgeons, Loggerhead Turtles, Cottontail Rabbits, Grey Wolves, Puritan Beetles and a magnificent, battle-scarred life size Right whale puppet made by Sebastienne Mundheim with help from Cindy Thompson at Transformit.
+Beginning with the pounding beat of a Wabanaki 46” drum only to be interrupted by Atticus, a 75-year-old English/Irish Mainer pushing a lawnmower along a rolled-out strip of sod.
+An original score creates music for puppets of Maine’s endangered species – Salmon, Sturgeons, Leatherback Turtles, Cottontail Rabbits, Grey Wolves, Puritan Beetles and a magnificent, battle-scarred life size Right whale puppet.

-Five professional performer/narrators will anchor the tale(s).
-Each inspired by a Mainer, each with markedly different experiences and perspectives about life, history and Maine.
-A Passamaquoddy elder from one of three Native Reservations in Maine; Atticus, an English/Irish heritage elder, whose family has lived in Kittery for the last three centuries; Alfred, who came to Portland when he was 11, escaping genocide in Southern Sudan; a Franco Lewiston-born fence-builder who trained as a priest in his 20’s; and a hardworking, entrepreneurial lobsterwoman whose family has lived on Monhegan Island for generations.
+Ten professional performer-narrators will anchor the tale.
+Inspired by a ‘real’ Mainers, each has markedly different experiences and perspectives about life, history and Maine.
+MAINEUSA’s narrator/characters include a Wabanaki grandmother and granddaughter; Atticus, an English/Irish heritage elder, whose family has lived in Kittery for the last three centuries; Alfred, who came to Portland when he was 11, escaping genocide in Southern Sudan; Lucien, a Franco Lewiston-born union organizer who flew 35 bombing missions over Germany in WWII; and a hardworking, entrepreneurial Jill-of-All-Trades from one of the outer islands.
 Their stories reflect the complex history of the land and the state, a history of conquest, resistance, oppression, independence, survival and ingenuity.
-Each of their stories contains powerful contrasts and connections — of caretaking, violation, oppression, triumph, tribulation, wisdom, humor and grace.
+Each story contains powerful contrasts and connections of caretaking, violation, oppression, triumph, tribulation, wisdom, humor and grace.

 Ravens first came to Maine by crossing the Bering Straits over 2 million years ago.
-Three core elements of Maine USA are a flock of 25 ravens who carry the story for Maine USA from one epoch to the next as performed by 25 adults from the community; 25 young people perform as sardines revealing the sea’s bounty through syncopated schooling; and 25 trees, performed by elders from 60 to 87 years old.
-Heather Augustine (Mi’kmaq) and Mihku Paul-Anderson, (Maliseet), are two of four Maine USA Wabanaki dramaturgs that will instruct and guide the narrative and performance, sharing perspectives, humor, and ensuring accuracy and respect.
+Three core elements of MAINEUSA are a flock of 25 ravens who carry the story for MAINEUSA from one epoch to the next as performed by 25 adults from the community; 25 young people perform as herrings revealing the sea’s bounty through syncopated schooling; and 25 trees, performed by elders from 60 to 87 years old.
+Mihku Paul-Anderson (Maliseet), is one of MAINEUSA’s Wabanaki dramaturgs that will instruct and guide the performance, sharing perspectives, humor, and ensuring accuracy and respect.
 The artistic intent is a series of powerful points in an unbroken thread, some captured in brief snapshot tableaux, some told on multiple toy theater stages – Crankies by Daniel Minter– while others take center stage – live performers and puppets/puppeteers drawn from our thriving puppetry community of puppeteers, creators and educators.

 Design Elements: To reflect Mainers DIY culture and challenge patterns of accumulation, the performance will use quality, imaginative, inventive, – and a combination of found/recycled – materials.
 A small dog-on-a-pull-string will have tiny LL Bean boots on 3 paws, and a knit cap w/ his ears poking out.
 Ravens with iridescent 4’ feathered wings that allow the humans to be visible behind raven’s heads/beaks/masks.
-Sardines shimmering fluid silver quivering, singular.
-And the elders – as trees – each one fragile, sturdy, aging – together showing us what a millennium of years of living on this planet looks like onstage.
+Herrings shimmering fluid silver flashing.
+And the elders – as trees – each one sturdy, fragile, aging – together showing us what a millennium of years of living on this planet looks like onstage.

 Toy Theaters: some stories told through Crankies (visual art on large scroll of paper that is manually ‘cranked’ from one spool to the other).
 Idea is to have multiple, unique toy theaters carried on & off stage, placed each time, at the end of every aisle and connected by a rope used by a mosquito puppet.
 Each tells a similar story with varying perspectives.
 Musician and visual artist Daniel Minter’s work will take us epoch-to-epoch http://danielminter.net/